Moonshine-IDE/Moonshine-IDE/README.md

 ### Web Version

-To compile the SWF for the web version of Moonshine, run:
+To compile the SWF for the web version of Moonshine-IDE, run:

     cd ide/MoonshineWEBevolved/build
     ant